CSCI P545 Computer Science Department, School of Informatics, Indiana University Thu Sep 11 15:30:23 EDT 2008 [SDJ]

 § Textbook and References

 1. Hermann Kopetz.
 (Recommended but not required) Real-Time Systems: Design Principles for Distributed Embedded Applications.
 Kluwer Academic Publishers, 1997.
-Strong orientation toward safety-critical application, sychronous methods and a particular approach to resiliency.
+Strong orientation toward safety-critical application, sychronous methods and resiliency.

 2. Wayne Wolf.
 High-Performance Embedded Computing: Architectures, Algorithms, and Applications.
-(Morgan-Kauffman Publishers, 2006).
+Morgan-Kauffman Publishers, 2006.
+A textbook focusing on embedded architecutes and technologies.

 6. W. Richard Stevens and Stephen A. Rago.
 Advance Programming in the UNIX® Environment (2nd ed.), Addison-Wesley, 2005.
 Architectures, Algorithms, and Applications.
-Morgan-Kauffman Publishers,
+Morgan-Kauffman Publishers.
+A good reference for Linux/Unix programming.

 § Topic Outline